 How Long Can You Drive Without Road Tax?

-It’s illegal to drive without road tax.
-However, there are some scenarios where driving without road tax is unavoidable.
+Road Tax was actually abolished in 1937 and replaced by Vehicle Excise Duty, but some people do still call it Road Tax.
+It’s illegal to drive without your vehicle being taxed.
+However, there are some scenarios where driving without vehicle tax is unavoidable.

-But before we look at what the law has to say about driving without road tax, first let’s revisit what road tax is – and what road tax isn’t.
+But before we look at what the law has to say about driving without tax, first let’s revisit what vehicle tax is – and what it isn’t.

-Read our complete guide to road tax here.
-We explain what road tax is, why it’s collected, and how much you’ll have to pay.
-We also explore a few (very rare) situations in which you’ll be exempt from road tax.
+Read our complete guide to vehicle tax here.
+We explain what vehicle tax is, why it’s collected, and how much you’ll have to pay.
+We also explore a few (very rare) situations in which you’ll be exempt from vehicle tax.

-So now that we’re all up to speed on road tax, let’s take a look at what UK law says about this issue!
+So now that we’re all up to speed on vehicle tax, let’s take a look at what UK law says about this issue!

-So if you don’t pay your road tax, they’ll know.
+So if you don’t pay your vehicle tax, they’ll know.
 And the penalties for not paying are pretty harsh.

 If the database detects that your car isn’t taxed, you’ll automatically receive a warning letter and a fine of £80.
 You can get a 50% discount if you pay this fine within 28 days.

 But if you fail to settle the fine, you’ll be prosecuted.
 You’ll have to attend a court hearing, and you’ll face a maximum penalty of £1,000.
 You’ll also have to pay all relevant court costs.